Professional wrestling in the United Kingdom: 1990s–2000s: "Old school" and "New school"

 Conditions in the British scene would remain at a low ebb (with some smaller promoters resorting to "WWF tribute" shows (Note: These shows saw British wrestlers performing as imitations of WWE characters, something considered highly unusual and frowned upon within professional wrestling.
 Acts included the "UK Undertaker" and the "Big Red Machine" who imitated the Undertaker and Kane.
-One such tribute performer, "British Bushwhacker" Frank Casey, eventually teamed with his originals The Bushwhackers in six-man tag matches when they toured the UK in 2000.)) until the early-2000s, when a new generation of domestic stars would emerge, amongst them Doug Williams and Nigel McGuinness, who would split their time between performing in the United Kingdom and appearing for American promotions such as Total Nonstop Action Wrestling (TNA).
+One such tribute performer, "British Bushwhacker" Frank Casey, eventually teamed with his originals The Bushwhackers in "triple tag" (six-man tag) matches when they toured the UK in 2000.)) until the early-2000s, when a new generation of domestic stars would emerge, amongst them Doug Williams and Nigel McGuinness, who would split their time between performing in the United Kingdom and appearing for American promotions such as Total Nonstop Action Wrestling (TNA).
 For example, TNA's "2004 X Cup" featured All Star Wrestling wrestlers James Mason, Dean Allmark, Robbie Dynamite and Frankie Sloan as Team Britain while McGuinness would become highly prominent in Ring of Honor (ROH), first as their ROH Pure Champion in 2005 before becoming their ROH World Champion in 2007.
 In addition to British stars increasingly performing in the US, likewise, this period saw the increasing use of American stars on British shows.
+These included on the one hand fashionable US independent stars like Sabu and Rob Van Dam guesting on showcase events by Americanised promotions and on the other hand, veterans of the WWF Golden Era touring for All Star and TWA with tribute performers being gradually replaced by the ageing genuine articles.
 There was also an increasing degree of crossover between the traditional-style "Old School" and Americanised "New School" promotions after one of the latter, Frontier Wrestling Alliance featured an invasion storyline featuring traditional veterans from the former faction.